 Personal loans are the fastest-growing type of consumer debt in the past year, according to data from Experian.
-Existing personal loan debt hit $273 million in the second quarter, an 11.4% increase vs. the same quarter in 2017.
+Existing personal loan debt hit $273 billion in the second quarter, an 11.4% increase vs. the same quarter in 2017.
 That percentage growth is bigger than auto, credit cards, mortgages, and student loan debt.

 A personal loan is as another form of credit you can use to make a big purchase or consolidate your debts.
 Personal loans usually come with lower interest rates than credit cards, so they often can be used to consolidate multiple debts into a single, affordable monthly payment.

 While the total personal loan debt is much smaller than other consumer categories, personal loan originations have grown steadily for the last five years.
 (If you feel a personal loan is right for you, check out Experian CreditMatch.)

 Personal loan debt mirrors a similar path of credit card debt over the last few years.
 This could be because more Americans are feeling confident about the economy amid historically low unemployment rates.

 Another reason for the increase in personal loan debt is the rise of online lenders, known as fintech.
 Startups such as SoFi, Marcus, Prosper, Best Egg, Avant, and Upstart have contributed to the growth of personal loans and now account for more than 30% of all new personal loans.

 Their market share will likely continue to grow as a U.S. bank regulator recently announced fintech companies, if approved, will be allowed to operate independently across the country under a single federal license.